TomWai821/LibraryManagementProject/README.md

-It is a library management project created with asp.net and bootstrap and basic function(CRUD) with MSSQL
+It is a library management project created with asp.net and bootstrap and basic CRUD function with MSSQL

 [Demo Video](https://youtu.be/68KEm-LKbp0)